hackclub/hackpad/hackpads/FusionPad/Readme.md

-# FusionPade: Intended use for Fusion360
+# FusionPad: Intended use for Fusion360
 # BOM

 - Gateron Milky Yellows x4